 Our bodies are all unique, and copious amount of anything tend to be counter-productive and even harmful.

-Rooibos tea is for most people a very healthy beverage to consume, but it may not be the case for everyone.
+Even though there are a number of studies that suggest benefits associated with rooibos tea and that for most people it probably is a healthy beverage to consume, however it may not be the case for everyone.

 - 1) https://pubmed.ncbi.nlm.nih.gov/16872562/